rclone/rclone/librclone/README.md

 The shims are a thin wrapper over the rclone RPC.

 The implementation is based on cgo; to build it you need Go and a GCC compatible C compiler (GCC or Clang).
-On Windows you can use the MinGW port of GCC, e.g. by installing it in a [MSYS2](https://www.msys2.org) distribution (make sure you install GCC in the classic mingw64 subsystem, the ucrt64 version is not compatible with cgo).
+On Windows you can use the MinGW ports, e.g. by installing in a [MSYS2](https://www.msys2.org) distribution (you may now install GCC in the newer and recommended UCRT64 subsystem, however there were compatibility issues with previous versions of cgo where, if not force rebuild with go build option `-a` helped, you had to resort to the classic MINGW64 subsystem).

-Build a shared library like this:
+Build a shared library like this (change from .so to .dll on Windows):

     go build --buildmode=c-shared -o librclone.so github.com/rclone/rclone/librclone

-Build a static library like this:
+Build a static library like this (change from .a to .lib on Windows):

     go build --buildmode=c-archive -o librclone.a github.com/rclone/rclone/librclone